Improx/ModifiedValues/README.md

 ![alt text](https://github.com/Improx/ModifiedValues/blob/main/images/speedInspectorGetter.PNG "Inspector shows that Speed uses a base value getter").

 If you still want to delete the base value getter function in the inspector, you can click on the getter button.
-A saved value will be used (defaulting to the wrapped type's default value), and can be changed in the inspector again.
+A saved value will be used (defaulting to the wrapped type's default value), and can be edited in the inspector again.

 ⚠️ `ModifiedEnum<YourEnum>` does have a custom property drawer and will not appear in the inspector, because Unity property drawers do not support generic types.⚠️ However, for a specific YourEnum type, you can create your own property drawer by copying any other property drawer class and replacing the type with `ModifiedEnum<YourEnum>`.
 The same applies for any other class derived from `ModifiedValue` - you can easily create your own drawers by copying from the existing ones.